aarichan/aarichan.github.io/README.md

 - 0.0.X represents a minute change in the text of a page
 - 0.X.0 represents a bug fix to the rendering or functionality of a page
 - X.0.0 represents a new feature added to the website (a blog section, an experience section, etc.)

+### Version 2.0.5
+- Updated the footer, about, and experience pages

 ### Version 2.0.4
 - Edited about page and experience